 Challenge 2 – Polish inflectional ending

 Another difficulty for foreign workers is the variety of inflectional endings used in declension (i.e. inflexion of nouns) and conjugation (i.e. inflexion of verbs).
-To start with, the concept of endings is difficult to understand for English-speaking persons.
-They have difficulty understanding the purpose, the mechanism and the nature.
+The concept of endings can be problematic for native English speakers: the purpose, the mechanism and the nature.
 Russian-speaking students have it easier because declension and conjugation are present in their language, too.
-However, all foreign workers have hard time remembering the endings and applying them in practice.
+However, all foreign workers have a hard time remembering the endings and applying them in practice.
 Poles do it automatically, without deliberating over the case of the noun or type of the verb.
-In contrast, foreign workers must first carry out thought process to reach the proper ending of a word.
+Foreign workers, on the other hand, have to stop and think to reach the correct word ending.

 Challenge 3 – lots of exceptions